-This submission on the exposure draft of the Telecommunications and Other Legislation Amendment (Assistance and Access) Bill 2018 (Bill or Encryption Bill) is lodged by Communications Alliance, the Australian Information Industry Association (AIIA) and the Australian Mobile Telecommunications Association (AMTA).
+This submission on the Telecommunications and Other Legislation Amendment (Assistance and Access) Bill 2018 (Bill or Encryption Bill), as introduced into Parliament on 20 September 2018, is lodged by Communications Alliance, the Australian Industry Group (Ai Group), the Australian Information Industry Association (AllA) and the Australian Mobile Telecommunications Association (AMTA).

 Industry shares Government's desire to protect national security, fight terrorism and crime, enforce law and to enable the relevant agencies to effectively do so in a digital age.
-Member companies already provide law enforcement and intelligence agencies with various assistance under the Data Retention Regime, the Telecommunications Sector Security Reform (TSSR) and/or through the workings of interception legislation and assistance obligations under the Telecommunications Act 1997.
+Member companies already provide law enforcement and intelligence agencies with varied and extensive assistance under the two-year mandatory Data Retention Regime, the Telecommunications Sector Security Reform (TSSR) legislation and/or through the workings of interception legislation and assistance obligations under the Telecommunications Act 1997.